Call us on 0800 666 444

-Our range of heritage windows allow you to still have the beauty of timber with the performance of modern uPVC, if this is something you prefer.
+Our range of heritage windows allows you to still have the beauty of timber with the performance of modern uPVC, if this is something you prefer.
 With excellent thermal efficiency, these windows will protect your home from the elements with very little maintenance.
 With the same qualities as traditional uPVC, these exactly resemble timber so no home has to miss out.

 We offer a range of glazing patterns as well as the option of leaded glass or Georgian bars if you prefer.
 Here at SEH BAC, we know how tricky it is to replace double glazing windows.
-Before you begin to plan replacing your windows make sure you read our recent blog on the true cost of double glazing.
+Before you begin to plan to replace your windows make sure you read our recent blog on the true cost of double glazing.

 Even if you don’t have a 1930s property, we have a range of products that will perfectly suit any home.
 Doors from this period often had a window panel and were painted in gentle pastel shades.
-We can offer a range of timber, uPVC and composite doors to complement your home and bring back its charming character.
+We can offer a range of timber, uPVC, aluminium and composite doors to complement your home and bring back its charming character.
 Contact us today to find out how we can bring your 1930s windows back to life.

 White-painted wooden windows, perfectly joined, with period handles – that’s what you think of when someone mentions ‘heritage windows’...